milkdromeda/milkdromeda.github.io/charter/index.md

 a) practical and useful for a all possible customers;
 b) well thought out and optimized to remain competitive in a business environment;
 c) part of a circular story of stuff in all areas of in its lifetime;
-d) in accordance to the issues and opportunities present from a fact based worldview.
+d) in accordance to the issues and opportunities present from a fact-based worldview.

-## 11. Time Management
+## 11. Time management

 (1) The priorities listed in the 2019 Fall Commitments note and the Commitments spreadsheet should be followed and tasks executed in that order.